+AGEABILITY AS OF NOVEMBER 1ST, 2021

+2018 AGEABILITY

-AGEABILITY AS OF NOVEMBER 1ST, 2021 2018 AGEABILITY I Harvested on 20th September, 2018. / the wine, this vintage remain an enigma for both Mary and I !
+Harvested on 20th September, 2018. / the wine, this vintage remain an enigma for both Mary and I!
 'Grand Vin' nose: delicious young, with boysenberry, menthol and anise spice not seen often out side of our beloved Willamette Valley in Oregon, the youthful generosity of black pepper-spiced, licorice-tinged, rusty-dusty fruit is already morphing into a sage, demonstrative wine that will continue to improve until... ??? let's say 2028, but shall ('fer shure') hold steady longer.

+2019 AGEABILITY

-2019 AGEABILITY I Harvested on 29th September, 2019.
+Harvested on 29th September, 2019.
 Upon release, perhaps the best combination of transparency of terroir, and chalky, mineral full-fruitiness that we have yet seen.
 2019 helps define this Lieu-dit, and even the Sub-App!
-The apparent delicacy belies the firm, rose petal florality, the iron-fist-in-a-velvet-glove that will come to define this wine, this vintage.
+The Wildness of Wismer-Parke Wild West End is still here, but perhaps in a more elegant way in 2019.
+This apparent delicacy belies the firm, rose petal florality, the iron-fist-in-a-velvet-glove that will come to define this wine, this vintage.
 Do not think of broaching this before 2023, if at all possible.
 Drink with glee from 2023-2030, at which time it should continue to gain in subtlety and nuance.

+2020 AGEABILITY

-2020 AGEABILITY I Harvested on 24th September, 2020. / Still maturing steadily in barrel, the final selection of barrels for the 'Lieu-Dit' months away from being done.
+Harvested on 24th September, 2020. / Still maturing steadily in barrel, the final selection of barrels for the 'Lieu-Dit' months away from being done.
 But there is lots of choice.
 These are deep wines of mature fine tannins, rounder fruit than usual, with greater precision than one might expect from a warmer season.

+2021 AGEABILITY

-2021 AGEABILITY I Harvested on 1st October, 2021. / Pressed, in barrel pre-malolactic, and showing incredible poise, depth, perfume and great perfumed energy.
-I have rarely been this excited about a vintage just born. ${}^{} together \ grouped \ somewhat \ clumsily \ into \ the \ Twenty-Mile \ Bench \ Appellation.$
+Harvested on 1st October, 2021. / Pressed, in barrel pre-malolactic, and showing incredible poise, depth, perfume and great perfumed energy.
+I have rarely been this excited about a vintage just born, and I think you may be just as excited as I am. together grouped somewhat clumsily into the Twenty-Mile Bench Appellation.

-aunders
+saunders

 BEAMSVILLE BENCH VQA PINOT NOIR 2019

 Ah!
 The conundrum that is Saunders Vineyard: Lake-effect and Bench-effect at once!!

 THE PARCEL

-Just 3,9km from the lake, but on the Bench at Mountainview road, Saunders is organically-grown^{} on clay, silt, sand & limestone.
-(Certified by Ecocert.)
+Just 3,9km from the lake, but on the Bench at Mountainview road, Saunders is organically-grown on clay, silt, sand & limestone.
+(Certified by Procert.)
 In 2019 it was still 'younger vines' - the 'Bas' Pinot Noir block is in the lower part of the vineyard at a similar elevation to 'Hanck', 'Parke,' and the 'Le Clos Jordanne vineyards' over in Vineland and Jordan.

 THE TASTING

 It shouts Beamsville Bench: generous, deep, concentrated red and blue fruit, and a tight mineral quality.
 Floral violets and blueberries...strawberries and a hint of graphite, Saunders Pinot Noir finishes long and lean.

 THE GROWER

 The Saunders story is a captivating, touching one: One of the first pioneer viticulturalists on the Bench, visionary Warren Saunders turned 100 this year!
-Riding out from the Hamilton steel mills on his Sundays off, Warren dreamed of owning land and eventually established the family farm on the Beamsville Bench when he and Ivy were in their 40's...
-Their children - Anne-Marie, Royce & Leslie Saunders -always worked alongside their parents, and the Saunders farm is still run by Leslie, Anne-Marie and her husband Peter, with guidance, as always, from Warren himself!
+Riding out from the Hamilton steel mills on his Sundays off, Warren dreamed of owning land and eventually established the family farm on the Beamsville Bench when he was in his early 40's - and Ivy was just 30...
+Their children - Ann-Marie, Royce & Leslie Saunders -always worked alongside their parents, and the Saunders farm is still run by Leslie, Ann-Marie and her husband Peter, with guidance, as always, from Warren himself!
 What the Saunders have achieved is humbling lesson that shows us what intent; commitment and constancy can achieve, and how it can influence and inspire us all.
 Santé, Warren!

 SOIL COMPOSITION

 Surprisingly, very little sand: Clay, silt,& limestone.

 DETAILS

 Fermentation with Indigenous yeasts; 12,5% alc./vol; 2 g/l residual sugar, 50 cases made.